 - Nonciliated, secretory, cuboidal (club-shaped) cells located in the terminal and the respiratory bronchioles of the lungs

 - Maintain the integrity of the respiratory epithelium by secreting specialized immunomodulatory proteins, glycoproteins, and lipids.

 - Act as a reserve for ciliated cells to restore bronchiolar epithelium (stem cell properties)

 - Separated from each other by the interalveolar septum with elastic fibers and capillaries; interalveolar pores connect adjacent alveoli.

 - Type I pneumocytes: thin squamous cells that line the alveoli that allow for transcellular gas exchange

 Type II pneumocytes: cuboidal alveolar cells

 - Comprise 5% of the total alveolar area, but 60% of total number of cells

-Contain lamellar bodies, which secrete surfactant (surface-activating lipoprotein complex)
+- Surfactant formation: Type II pneumocytes contain lamellar bodies, which secrete surfactant (surface-activating lipoprotein complex).

-- Can also proliferate to replace type I or type II pneumocytes following lung damage
+- Lung regeneration and repair: Type II pneumocytes can proliferate to replace type I or type II pneumocytes following lung damage.

 Alveolar macrophages: phagocytose foreign materials and initiate the immune response by releasing cytokines